cdebeule/cdebeule.github.io/content/project/topological-andreev-rectification/index.md

 ---
 title: Topological Andreev Rectification
 summary: Quantum transport in Andreev junctions implemented with the KWANT Python package.
-Click to view the GitHub repository that contains the Python code which reproduces the results from [Phys.
+Links to the [GitHub repository](https://github.com/cdebeule/tar) with the code that reproduces the results from [Phys.
 Rev. B 107, 245422 (2023)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.245422).
 tags:
   - research
 date: "2023-12"